 The bigger your Emergency Fund is, the longer you can live without an income.

-Currently, my wife and I have an Emergency Fund amount up to more than 5 months of living expenses and slowly we will be reaching 6 months.
+Currently, my wife and I have an Emergency Fund amount up to more than 6 months of living expenses.
 We do not plan to stop there, next goal is 8 months, then 10, then finally to reach 12 months to give us financial security should we need it.
 This gives us peace of mind knowing that our family will be able to survive even if we lose our income source and we will have enough time to find another job if that happens.

 Do you base your Emergency Fund on Monthly Income or Monthly Expenses?
 Let us know in the comments below.